dbierer/php-ii-jan-2019/README.md

 file:///D:/Repos/PHP-Fundamentals-II/Course_Materials/index.html#/4/18
 NOTE TO SELF: how to get PDO Sqlite to work in VM?
-NOTE TO SELF: are there any issues creating a stored procedure from PHP code?

 ## Homework
 * For Wed 23 Jan 2019